Climate change adaptation in Canada

 Moving forward on climate change adaptation

-Good adaptation practices continue to emerge, but large gaps remain in Canada’s preparedness for climate change.
-We’re seeing the result in natural disasters, such as floods and wildfires, as a result of extreme weather events.
+Successful adaptation practices continue to emerge, but large gaps remain in Canada’s preparedness for climate change.
+We’re seeing the increased frequency and intensity of costly natural disasters, such as floods and wildfires, as well as growing risks to infrastructure, supply chains and communities as a result of sustained changes to our environment, like permafrost thaw and coastal erosion.

 It’s critical to Canada’s economic and social well-being that we take rapid action on adaptation.
-That includes work here at home as well as looking beyond our borders at the climate change impacts, adaptation and mitigation occurring elsewhere in the world, which can strongly affect food availability, trade and immigration here at home.
+That includes working here at home as well as looking at the climate change impacts and adaptation action occurring elsewhere in the world, which can strongly affect food availability, trade and immigration in Canada.

 - Date modified: